ChoateProgrammingUnion/CPU-coding-challenge/README.md

 python3 .
 ```
 depending on which challenge you choose to take part in.
 The program is tested only with Python 3.7.
 However, it should work with Python 3.3+.

+Note that for better display, test cases for challenges you have not attempted are skipped.
+To get a prize, make sure that you have removed all `raise ChallengeNotAttempted` in your file and that the unittest passes for all test cases.

 ## Cooperations